Mikopet/mikopet.dev/blog/_posts/2021-02-21-kill-insects-with-bisect.md

  - Check the **40**.
 Is it true?
 No. Is it **false**?
 Yes.
  - Check the **42**.
 Is it true?
 No. Is it false?
 No.

-We just found the solution in **6 steps** instead of the minimum effort **42 steps** if we were going incrementally!
+We just found the solution in **6 steps** instead of the minimum effort of **42 steps** if we were going incrementally!

-This is what `git bisect` does.
+This is what `git bisect` does:
-Goes back in the repository and checkout the next commit by bisection, so you can decide it is failing or not.
-According to your answer it steps forward or backward.
+Goes back in the repository and `checkout` the next commit by bisection, so you can decide it is failing or not.
+According to your answer, it steps forward or backwards.
 Even on large numbers like tens of thousand commits it can run very quickly.
 And this is the deal here:

-**In your case you need to avoid checking vast amount of irrelevant commits.**
+**In your case, you need to avoid checking a vast amount of irrelevant commits.**

 #### Testing with git bisect

 We have the test, we have the searching method.
 Put it together.

-##### It is mandatory to not commit the test yet!
-Otherwise it will be versioned and disappears between checkouts.
+##### It is mandatory to not commit the test file yet!
+Otherwise, it will be versioned and disappears between checkouts.

 I know of a working version where I introduced this feature(`f69a1d88`).
 And a "broken" version where it is not working (where we are yet, aka. `HEAD`).
 To start the debugging in my case just run: